martinp23/peeksgroup-website/content/home/publications.md

     exclude_featured = false

 [design]
+columns = "2"  # Choose how many columns the section has.
+Valid values: 1 or 2.
   # Toggle between the various page layout types.
   #   1 = List
   #   2 = Compact